user8595/user8595.github.io/content/posts/chdman-for-compressing-isos.md

 ## Convert .iso to .chd

 Finally, convert the .iso file to .chd with this command below.

+(If you skipped to this link, the `chdman` is in the root of the MAME emulator.)

 ```bash
 chdman createcd -i "GAME-NAME.iso" -o "GAME-NAME.chd"